Nozbe/Michael.team/en/contact.md

 * I'm beginning to be more involved on [LinkedIn](https://www.linkedin.com/in/michaelsliwinski)
 * I'm no longer active on [Facebook](https://www.facebook.com/michael.sliwinski) or [Instagram](https://www.instagram.com/michaelsliwinski/) because I disagree with Mark Zuckerberg's stance on privacy and creepiness.

-## [Nozbe][] questions?
+## [Nozbe][n] questions?

-If you have any questions regarding [Nozbe][] the best way is to either [follow Nozbe on Twitter][tn] and tweet your question or [simply contact our 24/7 email support][n] for a quick answer.
+If you have any questions regarding [Nozbe][n] the best way is to either [follow Nozbe on Twitter][tn] and tweet your question or [simply contact our 24/7 email support][support] for a quick answer.

-**Pro tip:** If you're a [Nozbe][] customer and want to get in touch with me quickly, don't write to me directly but write to our customer support.
+> **Pro tip:** If you're a [Nozbe][n] customer and want to get in touch with me quickly, don't write to me directly but write to our customer support.
 They'll ping me internally and you'll have a better chance for a quick reply from me.

 ## Want to "pick my brain"?